artnak/artur.zek/content/projects/fake-good-news-ep1s1.md

 August, 2017

-# The Artwork
+# No Bullshit

-## No bullshit
+## The Artwork

 {{> youtube id="9KRBUsCYKZU" }}

 <p style="text-align: center;">
 I colored the canvas black and left it overnight in one of the dove breeding houses.
 I wanted it to be painted with doves feces to get that expressionistic mood.
-And Doves have so much symbolism attached to it that it's self explanatory.
+And doves have so much symbolism attached to it that it's a self explanatory piece.
 Many thanks goes to Branko Jurman who helped me do the painting.

 Hvala ti Branko.
 </p>